web-deps/state-manager/docs/api/state-manager.md

   - Description: The name of the state.
 - `observers`:
   - Type: `array`
   - Description: The observers for that event.
-See [`StateObserver`]() for more.
+See [`stateObserver`](#stateobserver) for more.
 - `transitions`:
   - Type: `object`
   - Description: The transitions permitted.
 If a state has transitions specified, any transition attempted that has not been specified will put the state manager in suspense.
-See [`StateTransitions`]() for more.
+See [`StateTransitions`](#statetransitions) for more.

 ##### `stateObserver`